 - which could be changed in character so that it is more attractive to the specific group of visitors who might otherwise visit a sensitive site.
 SANG cannot be created on other sites of high nature conservation value which are likely to be damaged by increased visitor numbers. - 4.43.
 Parts of Newham already have a deficit of publicly accessible green space which is likely to be exacerbated due to the planned growth in key Wards.
 Consequently, the potential for many of the Borough's existing accessible open spaces to be improved to provide SANG is limited as they are already well used.
 Furthermore, they are already fulfilling a number of key functions, including outdoor sports provision which constrains the potential for enhancement of their landscape and ecological value, an essential requirement of the provision of SANG. - 4.44.
-Nevertheless, there are some strategic sites across the Borough which have the potential to be enhanced so as to provide an experience that would meet the core SANG criteria.
-These include: - · Beckton District Park - a number of sites along the Roding Corridor - Beckton Riverside if part of a network of sites connecting to the Greenway and the River Thames - the Lower Lea Valley
+In 2025, an Epping Forest Special Area of Conservation Recreation Mitigation Strategy was completed with the Council and its consultants, LUC, working in partnership with Natural England. - 4.45.
+The Strategy mitigates recreational pressure in Epping Forest SAC and sets out: - Fully costed of interventions to be delivered in the London Borough of Newham (LBN). - Newham's SAC Recreation Mitigation tariff - 4.46.
+All new homes built within the Zone of Influence (ZOI) will be required to make a financial contribution to the delivery of these interventions. - 4.47.
+The agreed strategic recreation mitigation projects include: - · Beckton Masterplan site - Star Park - The Greenway